 Step 3.
 Define your app’s revenue sources

-To help you clarify how to make your doctor appointment app profitable, we’ll explore ways that existing apps of this type make money.
+To help you clarify how to build a doctor booking app that will make a profit, we’ll explore the ways existing apps of this type make money.

 Zocdoc is absolutely free for patients and gets payments from healthcare providers.
 In 2018, physicians needed to pay a $3,000 annual subscription fee.
 To become affordable for suburban, rural, and other providers with few patients on the platform, in 2019, Zocdoc changed its pricing policy.
 Now physicians need to pay a $299 annual licensing fee and pay from $35 to $110 for each new patient attracted through the Zocdoc app.